XinYangMTSU/NSF/Research.md

 The structure of a step-strategy can be represented as a DAG with nodes labeled with action variables.
 They introduce the concept of GS-DAG: a DAG incorprating an optimal step-strategy for any instantiation.

-`Unconstrained influence diagrams, Finn V. Jensen, Marta Vomlelová.
-UAI'02 Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
-Pages 234-241` (I have this paper PDF, I can send to you if you need it.)
+`Jensen, Finn V., and Marta Vomlelová.
+"Unconstrained influence diagrams."
+Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
+Morgan Kaufmann Publishers Inc., 2002.` (I have this paper PDF, I can send to you if you need it.)

 ## ![#0066ff](https://placehold.it/15/0066ff/000000?text=+) `2.
 Multi-agent influence diagrams`

+`Koller, Daphne, and Brian Milch.
+"Multi-agent influence diagrams for representing and solving games."
+Games and economic behavior 45.1 (2003): 181-221.` (I have this paper PDF, I can send to you if you need it.)

 ## ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) `3.
 Bayesian Belief Networks (BBN)`